kubernetes-sigs/lws/keps/960-DisaggregatedSet-subroles/README.md

 ## Drawbacks

-1. The controller becomes a Pod-label writer in addition to managing LWS and Services.
+1. The controller becomes a Pod-label writer in addition to managing its existing resources.
 2. Desired state spans the parent API, optional scalers, aggregate LWS replicas, and Pod labels.
 3. Membership is eventually consistent across router caches.